On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Kirkwood--Dirac quasiprobabilities assigned to a tight frame

-which differs from (\ref{qpkd}) only by a factor.
+The latter differs from (\ref{qpkd}) only by a factor.
 Therefore, the matrix equation

-is valid due to the chosen form (\ref{sres1}) of POVM elements.
-The completeness relation is clearly satisfied, when $n$ unit kets $|\phi_{j}\rangle$ generate a tight frame.
-Thus, the form (\ref{sres1}) of POVM elements implies (\ref{piam}).
+is valid due to the chosen form of POVM elements.
+It is obvious that $\Lambda(\cla;\bro)\in\mset_{n}^{(sa)}(\zset)$, whereas positive semi-definiteness was mentioned right after (\ref{vdeg1}).
+If $n$ unit kets $|\phi_{j}\rangle$ generate a tight frame, then the form (\ref{sres1}) of POVM elements implies (\ref{piam}).
 It is of interest to ask, whether the implication holds in opposite direction.
 The following statement takes place.

 [tran0]{Proposition} \begin{tran1} Let elements of POVM $\cle=\bigl\{\me_{j}\bigr\}_{j=1}^{n}$ on $\hh_{d}$ be all of rank one, and let quantum channel $\Psi:\>\lnp(\hh_{d})\mapsto\lnp(\hh_{d})$ be assigned to $\cle$ in accordance with (\ref{mp1}) and (\ref{mp1a}).
 The following two statements are equivalent: \begin{itemize} \item[(1)]{The POVM elements are represented as (\ref{sres1}), where $n$ unit kets $|\phi_{j}\rangle$ form a tight frame in $\hh_{d}$.} \item[(2)]{The matrix relation (\ref{piam}) holds for all unit vectors $|\psi\rangle\in\hh_{d}$.} \end{itemize} \end{tran1}